opendistro/for-elasticsearch-docs/docs/ad/index.md

 Anomaly grade is a number between 0 and 1 that indicates the level of severity of how anomalous a data point is.
 An anomaly grade of 0 represents “not an anomaly,” and a non-zero value represents the relative severity of the anomaly.
 The confidence score is an estimate of the probability that the reported anomaly grade matches the expected anomaly grade.
 Confidence increases as the model observes more data and learns the data behavior and trends.
 Note that confidence is distinct from model accuracy.

 If you set the category field, you see an additional **Heat map** chart.
 The heat map correlates results for anomalous entities.
 This chart is empty until you select an anomalous entity.
-You also see the anomaly and feature line chart for time period of the anomaly (anomaly_grade > 0).
+You also see the anomaly and feature line chart for the time period of the anomaly (`anomaly_grade` > 0).

 Choose a filled rectangle to see a more detailed view of the anomaly.
 {: .note }